marcduiker/azure-functions-university/lessons/queue.md

    IBinder binder
    ```

-3. Remove the content of the method.
+3. Remove the contents of the method.
 4. Now add the following sections to the method:

    1. First, initialize the result of the HTTP response and the name of the queue: